Search results for "Classroom"

 Rethinking School Phone Policies: Supporting Student Learning and Health through Developmental Science

-With a wave of new cell phone bans sweeping across California schools, educators, education leaders, and families are navigating big questions about how digital habits shape students’ development.
+With a wave of new cell phone policies sweeping across California schools, educators, education leaders, and families are navigating big questions about how digital habits shape students’ development.
 This session explores the intersection of digital habits and self-regulation, with a focus on how constant connectivity can impact students’ ability to manage attention, emotions, and social interactions.
 Grounded in the neuroscience of adolescent development, Dr. Kathy Do will share research on how cell phone use affects students’ self-regulation and well-being.
 Dr. Joe Bishop will then highlight ...

 UC|CSU Collaborative Summer 2025 Webinar Series